visgl/deck.gl/docs/layers/hexagon-layer.md

 * Default: `false`

-Whether the layer should be rendered in high-precision 64-bit mode
+Whether the layer should be rendered in high-precision 64-bit mode.
+Note that since deck.gl v6.1, the default 32-bit projection uses a hybrid mode that matches 64-bit precision with significantly better performance.

 ##### `lightSettings` (Object, optional) **EXPERIMENTAL**